 A petition filed on behalf of an individual or an individual and such individual's spouse shall not include the name of any corporation, partnership, limited partnership, or joint venture.

-RULE 1006-1 FILING FEE
+RULE 1006-1 [Removed]

-The filing fee must be paid by an attorney's office or trust account, check, cash, money order, or preapproved credit card.
-Documents filed electronically require payment on-line by credit card at the time of filing.
-If paid by check, there should be a separate check for each petition or item filed.
-Direct payments from debtors may only be by cash, cashier’s check or money order – no personal checks, credit cards or debit cards from debtors will be accepted.
+Advisory Committee Notes

+2021 Amendment

+This former rule on filing fees was abrogated by Administrative Order 2021-003.
+The rule has been effectively replaced by the Committee’s adoption of Local Rule 5081-1.

 RULE 1007-1 LISTS, SCHEDULES, STATEMENTS, AND OTHER DOCUMENTS

-The following shall be filed at the same time as, but separately from, the petition and submitted on the most current version of the prescribed form:
+The following shall be filed at the same time as, but separately from, the petition and submitted on the most current version of the applicable form available online:

 Chapter 7, 12, or 13:

-List of Creditors (Names and Addresses).
+List of creditors (names and addresses).

-Master Mailing Matrix (see Local Rule 1007-2).
+Mailing matrix (see Local Rule 1007-2).

-Filing Fee.
+Filing fee.

 For individual debtors, unless the U. S. Trustee has determined that the credit counseling requirement of § 109(h) does not apply in the district, one of the following:

-a credit counseling Certificate and a debt repayment plan developed under Section 109(h) through the approved agency, if any, required by § 521(b);
+a credit counseling certificate and a debt repayment plan developed under § 109(h) through the approved agency, if any, required by § 521(b);

-a Statement that the debtor has received the credit counseling briefing required by § 109(h)(1) but does not have the certificate required by § 521(b);
+a statement that the debtor has received the credit counseling briefing required by § 109(h)(1) but does not have the certificate required by § 521(b);

 a certification under § 109(h)(3); or